 Painkillers are the most important drugs that we use, and so we should always be careful in regard to which type of analgesics we are taking and the doses that are prescribed for it.
 One should consult a doctor before taking these drugs and not become addicted to them as this addiction can be harmful.

 For example, many people take in sleeping pills if they are suffering from insomnia, as long as the drug is taken according to the doses as prescribed by the doctor, it may be helpful but if you cross the safety limits and take in extra doses then it may lead to death.

-For further details on other topics, register with BYJU’S to learn better.
+For further details on other topics, register with BYJU’S and download the App.